daveRendon/DevCamp/HOL/dotnet/06-appinsights/README.md

     //Add the telemetry key from config
     TelemetryConfiguration.Active.InstrumentationKey = Settings.APPINSIGHTS_KEY;
     ```
 1. Resolve the references in this file.
-If you recieve an error related to the FilterConfig class, check to see if a duplicate FilterConfig.cs was created.
+If you receive an error related to the FilterConfig class, check to see if a duplicate FilterConfig.cs was created.
 If so remove it.

     ![image](./media/image-021.png)

-1. Build and run your application and in the navigate around several pages to generate sample telementry.
+1. Build and run your application and in the navigate around several pages to generate sample telemetry.

 1. You can view telemetry in the Azure Portal or directly in Visual Studio from the menu item.